opencivicdata/docs.opencivicdata.org/api/index.rst

     * specifying ``?fields=created_at,memberships.organization_id`` would just include
       the three fields ``created_at`` and ``memberships.organization_id``.
-      Note that ``memberships`` may not be included in the default search response but fields is used here to grab a superset (and in this case, a portion of an object as well).
+      Note that ``memberships`` may not be included in the default search response but fields is used here to grab a subset (and in this case, a portion of an object as well).

     Note: some fields (such as ``id``) are required and will always be returned regardless of their inclusion in ``fields``.